How to Fix “http 500 error” EAC/OWA Exchange Server

 ADSI settings.

-As we know editing ADSI data is risky.
-So before doing this method please take a system state backup.
+As we know, editing ADSI data is risky.
+So, before using this method, please take a system state backup.

 Method 3:

-Make sure to use correct name for ECP virtual directories and configure virtual directories correctly.
+Make sure to use the correct name for ECP virtual directories and configure virtual directories correctly.

-The default URLs contains the FQDN of the server.
-For example; if your server name is “exchange006.domain.com” then the default URL for OWA will be “https://exchange006.domain.com/owa“.
+The default URLs contain the FQDN of the server.
+For example, if your server name is “exchange006.domain.com”, then the default URL for OWA will be “https://exchange006.domain.com/owa“.

 Set-ECPVirtualDirectory -InternalURL < InternalUrl> -ExternalURL < ExternalUrl >